StephenB-24/NeuralNetwork-HandwrittenNumbers/README.md

 # NeuralNetwork-HandwrittenNumbers
-A simple study done for neural networks, specifically for handwritten numbers 0-9.
+A simple study done with neural networks, specifically for handwritten numbers 0-9.

 The set used was from the MNIST dataset.